SeriousOldMan/Simulator-Controller/README.md

 31. [Mastering on-track coaching](https://youtu.be/Gnzye2kf7HI) - This video gives you valuable insights in the configuration of the on-track coaching provided by the Driving Coach.
 A live conversation is also part of the demonstration.

+32. [Running an LMU race with an AI pit crew](https://youtu.be/ntQRnx0Grjk) - Demonstration of the new automated strategy and pitstop handling for Le Mans Ultimate.
+Please don't judge my driving, this was for demonstration purposes. :-)

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community